 Registering your immigration permission:

-After you receive your Ministerial letter confirming your status, you need make an appointment at your local GNIB office to register your permission.
+Once you receive a decision from the minister confirming your positive immigration status, you need to make an appointment to register your permission with the Immigration Service Delivery (ISD).

 Work:

 You no longer need your labour market access permit to work.
-You are permitted to work as a Stamp 4 holder and this is reflected on your GNIB card
+You are permitted to work as a Stamp 4 holder and this is reflected on your IRP card.

 Social Welfare: